A Head in the Polls: Continuity

 Nixon's head would continue to be president throughout the series and into the four direct-to-video feature films.
 However, he does not use the superbot body he had at the end of the episode ever again.
 The episode features the first appearance of the recurring Brain Slugs.

 Cultural references

 This episode is the first to heavily feature the character of Richard Nixon's head.
 Although Nixon is often remembered only as "Tricky Dick" the writers for this episode not only mocked his "ruthless drive" but also showed his resilience and relevance.
-The comment about Nixon and audio tapes are references to the secret recordings of discussions in the Oval Office which Nixon made, which were a significant factor in his downfall.

-The head of Gerald Ford deems voting overrated, a reference to the fact that he is the only unelected American president.
+The episode contains numerous references to Richard Nixon's political career.
+In addition to part of it taking place at the Watergate Hotel: